todofixthis/filters/docs/extensions.rst

 In the event that two filters are registered with the same name, one of them will replace the other.
 The order that entry points are processed is not defined, so it is not predictable which filter will "win".

-Future versions of the Filters library may provide more elegant ways to resolve these conflicts.

 Troubleshooting
 ---------------